Path-based Algebraic Foundations of Graph Query Languages: Accounting for Path Modes

 As described in Section \ref{sec:gql}, both standard graph query languages, i.e. GQL and SQL/PGQ, allow to express path modes (i.e. selectors and restrictors) deciding which paths are returned and how the paths are computed, respectively.
 In this section, we provide a formal definition of both concepts and describe their implementation in our algebraic framework.

 Consider the following GQL query where \code{ANY SHORTEST} is the selector keyword and \code{TRAIL} the restrictor keyword: {

-} According to the informal descriptions for selectors (Table \ref{tab:selectors}) and restrictors (Table \ref{tab:restrictors}), the above query is evaluated as follows: (1) compute the paths satisfying the regular expression \code{Knows+} by complying with the \code{TRAIL} semantics (i.e. paths without repeated edges); (2) group the paths having the same source and target nodes; (3) pick a single \emph{shortest} path (\code{ANY SHORTEST}) from each group, randomly (recall that there might be several trails of the same shortest length in each group).
-Hence, the restrictor allows to define the path semantics used to compute the paths, and the selector allows to filter out the resulting paths.
+} According to the informal descriptions for selectors (Table \ref{tab:selectors}) and restrictors (Table \ref{tab:restrictors}), the above query is evaluated as follows: \begin{enumerate} \item Compute the paths satisfying the regular expression \code{Knows+} by complying with the \code{TRAIL} semantics (i.e. paths without repeated edges). \item Group the paths having the same source and target nodes. \item Pick a single \emph{shortest} path (\code{ANY SHORTEST}) from each group, randomly (recall that there might be several trails of the same shortest length in each group). \end{enumerate} Hence, the restrictor allows us to define the path semantics used to compute the paths, and the selector allows us to filter out the resulting paths.

-In order to support the above query, we added three algebra operators: group-by ($\gamma$), order-by ($\tau$) and projection ($\pi$).
+To support the query mentioned above, we introduced three algebraic operators: group-by ($\gamma$), order-by ($\tau$) and projection ($\pi$).
 To explain these operators, we will use the evaluation tree shown in Figure \ref{fig:tree1}, which emulates the GQL query described above.

-In the following, we enumerate the steps from the leaf to the root of the algebraic tree:
+In the following, we enumerate the steps from the leaf to the root of the algebraic tree.

-\textbf{Step 1}, the operator $\edges(G)$ returns the edges of the graph, that is the paths of length one.
+\textbf{Step 1.} The operator $\edges(G)$ returns the edges of the graph, that is the paths of length one.

-\textbf{Step 2}, the selection operator $\sigma$ filters the edges to those having label \emph{``Knows''} (i.e. $e_1$, $e_2$, $e_3$ and $e_4$).
+\textbf{Step 2.} The selection operator $\sigma$ filters the edges to those having label \emph{``Knows''} (i.e. $e_1$, $e_2$, $e_3$ and $e_4$).

-\textbf{Step 3}, the recursive operator $\phi_{Trail}$ computes the paths satisfying the regular expression \code{Knows+} by applying trail semantics.
+\textbf{Step 3.} The recursive operator $\phi_{Trail}$ computes the paths satisfying the regular expression \code{Knows+} by applying trail semantics.
 It results in the set of paths $\{ p_1, p_2, p_3, p_5, p_6, p_7, p_9, p_{11}, p_{12}, p_{13} \}$ shown in Table \ref{tab:paths1} (column $T$).